What Are Carbon Fiber Stitches?

 Carbon Fiber Foundation Repair: Maximum Strength, Minimal Intrusion

-When foundation cracks indicate structural stress, carbon fiber stitches (also called carbon fiber staples) provide the reinforcement needed to stop movement and stabilize your foundation.
+When foundation cracks indicate structural stress, carbon fiber stitches provide the reinforcement needed to stop movement and stabilize your foundation.
 This advanced structural repair method adds incredible strength without the cost and disruption of traditional steel I-beam reinforcement or exterior excavation.

 What Are Carbon Fiber Stitches (Staples)?